Questions about the Blue Box Program?

 All First Nation communities that wish to receive producer-run Blue Box services on their reserve(s) must register with RPRA.
 This applies to communities that currently provide Blue Box services, either under Stewardship Ontario’s Blue Box Program Plan or outside of the Blue Box Program Plan, and those that do not currently have a program.

-For First Nation communities that do not currently have a Blue Box program but register to receive producer-run collection services, producer responsibility organizations (PROs) are required to begin providing collection services on January 1, 2026.
+For First Nation communities that do not currently have a Blue Box program but register to receive producer-run collection services after February 2024, producer responsibility organizations (PROs) are required to begin providing collection services on January 1, 2026, at the earliest if all steps in the registration, reporting and offer process are complete.
 PROs are the companies that will operate the Blue Box collection system on behalf of producers.
 Learn more about PROs.

 How to register with RPRA